 Utilities Division

-The Utilities Division is responsible for providing a clean, safe and dependable supply of drinking water to the city.
-In addition, the division oversees the treatment of wastewater so it meets environmental and regulatory standards.
-The city owns and manages a water treatment plant and a wastewater treatment plant, four elevated water storage tanks, 10 lift stations, and one booster station.
+The Utilities Division is responsible for providing a clean, safe and dependable drinking water within Northglenn as well as the treatment of wastewater meeting all environmental and regulatory standards.
+The City owns and manages a Water Treatment Facility and a Wastewater Treatment Facility , four elevated water storage tanks, 10 lift stations, and one booster station.
+In addition, the Utilities Division maintains and repairs all municipal facilities.

-- Water Operations oversees the treatment of the city's drinking water under the requirements of the Safe Drinking Water Act, and the operation of the city's water distribution system.
+- Water Operations oversees the treatment of the City's drinking water under the requirements of the Safe Drinking Water Act.
 Water Operations also acts as the city's 24-hour emergency call center.

 - Wastewater Operations is responsible for the treatment of the city's wastewater under the requirements of the Clean Water Act.